toddaustin07/edgebridge/README.md

   ```
   tail -f edgebridge.log
   ```
-Logfile output can be disabled when it is no longer needed, as it can potentially grow quite large.
+Logfile output can be disabled when it is no longer needed.
+The logfile can potentially grow quite large over time - especially if the -d flag is used (see *Debug-level messages* topic below).

 ### Docker
 Please see the [README file](https://github.com/toddaustin07/edgebridge/blob/main/docker/README.md) in the docker folder for details about running edgebridge in a Docker container.